jinghuazhao/PW-pipeline/README.md

 normally require a copy for a particular user and run interactively which would vie for resources with other interactive sessions.
 The pipeline enables them run on noninteractive clusters.

+Additionally, there is an `mp` flag; if setting to 1 it will regenerate P values and -log10(P) using multiple precision from z, which is necessary when the |z| is very large.

 The individual software are briefly described as follows.

 1. **MAGENTA**.
 Segre, et al. (2010) describes how it works: